Posted by jlwile on December 18, 2010

 Interestingly enough, the recording was never posted on their website.
 Now something even more interesting has happened.
 Currently, there is absolutely no mention of the debate on their website at all.
 If you Google the word “debate” and restrict the domain to the International Medical Council on Vaccination’s website, you find several addresses where it was once mentioned:

 However, if you go to those addresses now, you get either an error message or a list of other articles.
 If you search for “debate” using the search box on the International Medical Council on Vaccination’s website, you find nothing related to the debate.

 Does this surprise me?
 Not really.
 Does it disappoint you?
 If so, don’t worry.
 You can watch the debate here.
+(Thanks to Matt Fig for converting it to Youtube format.)
 Once you watch it, perhaps you will understand why such a heavily-promoted event has been wiped off the website of the group that hosted it!

 NOTE: In addition to uploading the debate to Youtube, Matt Fig found the International Medical Council on Vaccination’s original post publicizing the debate: